 A student may graduate from the MSW program under academic warning or academic probation status.
 A student in the Advanced Standing program in the last semester of study will not graduate from the MSW Program with a second incidence of a grade of "C" in a required MSW course.
 A student in the Traditional program in the last semester of study will not graduate from the MSW Program with a third incidence of a grade of "C" in a required MSW course.
-A student in the Iast semester of study in the last semester of study will not graduate from the MSW Program with a third incidence of a grade of "C" in a required MSW course.
 A student in the last semester of study in the MSW program who is out of compliance with the Scholastic Standards Policy can request an incomplete from the respective course instructor or make a written grade appeal.